Santander’s Brazil Unit Falls So Far Behind, a Buyout Is in Play

 Why has Santander Brazil stock fallen in 2026?

-Santander Brazil units are down about twenty-one percent this year, hurt by rising bad loans, weak credit growth and pressure from low-cost digital banks.
+Santander Brazil units are down about twenty-one percent this year, hurt by rising bad loans, weak credit growth and low-cost digital banks.
 Its heavier exposure to consumer lending makes it especially sensitive to Brazil’s high interest rates and inflation.

 Could the parent take Santander Brazil private?